 Formed in September 1959, Nine Mile Creek Watershed District was the fourth watershed district established in the state.
 The District was established under what is now Minnesota Watershed Act.
 This act provides planning, regulatory and taxing authority to conduct watershed management efforts.
 Our watershed has a five member Board of Managers appointed by the Hennepin County Board of Commissioners to three year terms.
-There are three full-time employees that carry out the work of the District.
+Our staff carries out the work of the District.
 Our work is guided by a water management plan, which sets the vision, guidelines, and proposed tasks for managing surface water within the boundaries of the NMCWD.

 Discovery Point is our headquarters and a unique educational facility.
 Visitors learn best practices in water management and conservation in a natural setting.
 The 5.3 acre site connects to walking trails and a wetland.

 Check out this story map to discover more about the District’s history and future goals.

 The District’s lake and creek monitoring program monitors the water quality of all of its major lakes on a rotating basis.
 The District also routinely monitors Nine Mile Creek.